Buying a second hand outboard? Here’s what to check first. - GT Marine

-Buying second-hand?
+Buying a second hand outboard?
 Here’s what to check first.

 • George Arona